kbat/mc-tools/README.md

 ## FLUKA
 * Emacs [syntax highlighting script](https://github.com/kbat/mc-tools/blob/master/mctools/fluka/fluka-mode.el) for [FLUKA](http://www.fluka.org).
+* [fluka2root](https://github.com/kbat/mc-tools/blob/master/mctools/fluka/fluka2root.py) tool to convert the FLUKA **binary** output into a [ROOT](https://root.cern) file.
+In order to understand how it works, run ```$FLUTIL/rfluka -N0 -M3 $FLUPRO/exmixed.inp``` and then execute ```fluka2root exmixed.inp```.
+It creates a single ROOT file out of all FLUKA-produced data files converted into the ROOT histograms or trees.
+  * A more detailed tutorial is available in the [wiki section](https://github.com/kbat/mc-tools/wiki/FLUKA).
+  * Internally, `fluka2root` uses the following convertes which can be called individually:
-* [usbsuw2root](https://github.com/kbat/mc-tools/blob/master/mctools/fluka/usbsuw2root.py) converter: it converts the USRBIN results into a TH3F histogram.
+    * [usbsuw2root](https://github.com/kbat/mc-tools/blob/master/mctools/fluka/usbsuw2root.py) script to convert the USRBIN results into a TH3F histogram.
 Note that this tool does not directly convert the files produced by the USRBIN card, but these files must first be averaged by the $FLUTIL/usbsuw program.
 The resulting averaged file can be converted into ROOT by usbsuw2root.
 The $FLUTIL/usbsuw call is done automatically if the [fluka2root](https://github.com/kbat/mc-tools/blob/master/mctools/fluka/fluka2root.py) general converter is used.
-* [usxsuw2root](https://github.com/kbat/mc-tools/blob/master/mctools/fluka/usxsuw2root.py) converter: it converts the USRBDX results into a TH2F histogram. + see the comments for the previous item.
+    * [usxsuw2root](https://github.com/kbat/mc-tools/blob/master/mctools/fluka/usxsuw2root.py) script to convert the USRBDX results into a TH2F histogram. + see the comments for the previous item.
-* [usrsuw2root](https://github.com/kbat/mc-tools/blob/master/mctools/fluka/usrsuw2root.py) converter: it converts the
+    * [usrsuw2root](https://github.com/kbat/mc-tools/blob/master/mctools/fluka/usrsuw2root.py) script to convertert the
 RESNUCLEI results into a TH2F histogram and TGraphError + see the comments for ```usbsuw2root``` above.
+Known bug: isomer data is not saved into the ROOT file.
-* [ustsuw2root](https://github.com/kbat/mc-tools/blob/master/mctools/fluka/ustsuw2root.py) converter: it converts the USRTRACK results into a TH1F histogram. + see the comments for ```usbsuw2root``` above.
+    * [ustsuw2root](https://github.com/kbat/mc-tools/blob/master/mctools/fluka/ustsuw2root.py) script to convert the USRTRACK results into a TH1F histogram. + see the comments for ```usbsuw2root``` above.
-* [eventdat2root](https://github.com/kbat/mc-tools/blob/master/mctools/fluka/eventdat2root.py) converter: it converts the EVENTDAT results into a TTree object.
+    * [eventdat2root](https://github.com/kbat/mc-tools/blob/master/mctools/fluka/eventdat2root.py) script to convert the EVENTDAT results into a TTree object.
-* [fluka2root](https://github.com/kbat/mc-tools/blob/master/mctools/fluka/fluka2root.py) converter.
-We believe it's convenient to call all the previous converters from the [fluka2root](https://github.com/kbat/mc-tools/blob/master/mctools/fluka/fluka2root.py) script.
-In order to understand how it works, run ```$FLUTIL/rfluka -N0 -M3 $FLUPRO/exmixed.inp``` and then execute ```fluka2root exmixed.inp```.
-It creates a single ROOT file out of all FLUKA-produced data files converted into the ROOT histograms or trees.
-  * A more detailed tutorial is available in the [wiki section](https://github.com/kbat/mc-tools/wiki/FLUKA).
-* [plotgeom2root](https://github.com/kbat/mc-tools/blob/master/mctools/fluka/plotgeom2root.py) converter.
-It convertes the [PLOTGEOM](http://www.fluka.org/fluka.php?id=man_onl&sub=63) binary output into a [TMultiGraph](https://root.cern/root/html606/classTMultiGraph.html) object.
+* [plotgeom2root](https://github.com/kbat/mc-tools/blob/master/mctools/fluka/plotgeom2root.py) script to convert the [PLOTGEOM](http://www.fluka.org/fluka.php?id=man_onl&sub=63) binary output into a [TMultiGraph](https://root.cern/root/html606/classTMultiGraph.html) object.

 ## Generic tools
 * A Python module to calculate atomic fractions of isotopes in a